Originally published in 2021, edited for content and clarity.

 - Joan Jett

 Joan Jett is a rock and roll icon.
 From her early days with the all-female teenage band The Runaways, she was a superstar.
-In 1980, after being rejected by 23 labels, Jett formed her own label, Blackheart Records (becoming one of the first women to create her own label) and went on to record some of the most recognizable rock songs of the early 80s , among them “I Love Rock ‘n Roll”, “Bad Reputation” and “I Hate Myself for Loving You”.
-She’s also a fashion icon; her signature look consists of black hair, black eyeliner and black leather.
+In 1980, after being rejected by 23 labels, Jett formed her own label, Blackheart Records (becoming one of the first women to create her own label) and went on to record some of the most recognizable rock songs of the early 1980s, among them “I Love Rock ‘n Roll”, “Bad Reputation” and “I Hate Myself for Loving You”.
+She’s also a fashion icon; her signature look consists of black hair, black eyeliner, and black leather.
 Jett was inducted, along with her band the Blackhearts, into the Rock and Roll Hall of Fame in 2015.

 - Tina Weymouth

-Tina Weymouth joined Talking Heads when David Byrne and Weymouth’s boyfriend/future husband Chris Frantz couldn’t find a suitable bass player for their band; in doing so, she paved the way for future female bassists like Kim Gordon and Kim Deal (more on them in a bit).
+Tina Weymouth joined Talking Heads when David Byrne and Weymouth’s then-boyfriend/future husband Chris Frantz couldn’t find a suitable bass player for their band; in doing so, she paved the way for future female bassists like Kim Gordon and Kim Deal (more on them in a bit).
 Weymouth kept the Heads’ rhythm going without flourish, but when she stepped to the forefront, as in the (ahem) killer opening bass riff on “Psycho Killer”, she absolutely dazzled.
 And her side project with Frantz, Tom Tom Club, produced one of the most original songs of the era, “Genius of Love”.
 Weymouth, along with the rest of Talking Heads, was inducted into the Rock and Roll Hall of Fame in 2002.

 - Debbie Harry

 You don’t get much more badass than Debbie Harry, lead singer and co-founder of Blondie, fashion icon and friend of Andy Warhol.
-Blondie created some of the most iconic music of the late 70s and early 80s, and are credited with recording the first rap song to top the Billboard singles chart (“Rapture”, off their 1980 album Autoamerican, a personal favorite of mine).
+Blondie created some of the most iconic music of the late 1970s and early 1980s and is credited with recording the first rap song to top the Billboard singles chart (“Rapture”, off their 1980 album Autoamerican, a personal favorite of mine).
 Harry’s edgy persona and dreamy voice were a significant part of the band’s success, and Blondie just wouldn’t have been Blondie without her.
 Harry and Blondie were inducted into the Rock and Roll Hall of Fame in 2006.

 - Pat Benatar